rayspock/go-chatgpt-discord/README.md

     - Fill out `DISCORD_BOT_TOKEN` with your Discord bot token from the Bot settings page.
     - Copy your "Client ID" from the OAuth2 tab and fill in `DISCORD_CLIENT_ID`.

-5. Run the bot by executing ./go-chatgpt-discord.
+5. Run the bot by executing `./go-chatgpt-discord`.
 A bot invitation URL will appear in the console.
-Copy and paste this URL into your web browser to add the bot to your
+Copy and paste this URL into your web browser to add the bot to your server.

 ## Local Development